Chinatown, Los Angeles: Demographics

-Businesses
+Economy

 Retail

 Small, specialized grocery stores are important to the aging population but few remain as gentrification impacts the neighborhood.
 The Chinese-Vietnamese residents own many bazaars.
 The stores sell products such as soap, toys, clothes, music CDs at low prices.
 Several restaurants in Chinatown serve mainly Cantonese cuisine but there are also various Asian cuisine restaurants such as Teochew Chinese, Vietnamese, Indonesian, and Thai, which reflects the diverse character of Chinatown.
 Few boba cafes have opened in Chinatown, but a large number are to be found in the Chinese enclaves in the San Gabriel Valley.

-TS Emporium and Tin Bo are stores selling ginseng and herbs as well as other household merchandises are operated within the confinement of this particular Chinatown.

 Dynasty Center, Saigon Plaza, and the Chinatown Phuoc Loc Tho Center feature many Vietnamese-style bazaars with people engaged in bargain shopping for items such as clothing, toys, Chinese-language CDs, pets, household items, funerary products, and so on.
 Its entrepreneurs are ethnic Chinese from Vietnam.

 There are over 20 art galleries to see, mostly featuring non-Chinese modern art, with works from up and coming artists in all types of media.
-Popular galleries include Acuna-Hansen Gallery, Black Dragon Society, China Art Objects, Jancar Gallery and The Gallery at General Lee's.
-Spaces such as Telic Art Exchange, Betalevel and The Mountain Bar often have readings, performances and lectures.

 Restaurants

 Chinatown is in the process of becoming an entirely new place.
 Chinatown at the height of popularity was filled with bustling Chinese restaurants that included barbecue delicatessens with glass displays of roast duck and suckling pig and Cantonese seafood restaurants with dim sum.
-As the action in Chinese cuisine became centered in the San Gabriel Valley, southeast Asian eating places filled some of the empty spaces and offered Vietnamese pho noodle soup and submarine sandwiches called banh mi.
+As the action in Chinese cuisine became centered in the San Gabriel Valley, there were also places that offered Vietnamese pho noodle soup and banh mi.
 As downtown revives, Chinatown has been sparked into life by cheap rents, the gallery boom in the 2000s and deep-rooted sense of community.
 Chinese bakeries and other shops continue to serve the area.
 Traditional Chinese restaurants that have remained are being joined by a variety of new restaurants as the opportunities Chinatown offers is recognized by additional restaurateurs.
 The area is better served by transit than many areas with Union Station so close by.
 Even though low-income seniors remain, college graduates can find their first apartment here and condos are becoming available for the affluent.
 This economic diversity encourages a diversity of places to serve the area.

 Two of Chinatown's restaurants highlight the history and diversity of this neighborhood.